 Symbolism Behind Red Roses and Blue Violets

-Generally, it is a common tendency to compare the loved one with a beautiful flower, in this case, red roses and blue violets are great to express the romanticism of words towards your loved ones or yourself.
+Generally, it is a common tendency to compare a loved one with a beautiful flower, in this case, red roses and blue violets are great to express the romanticism of words towards your loved ones or yourself.
 So, among the millions of love poems, this poem has been indeed the most popular one for long years.
 It's now time to know more about why red roses and blue violets portray the main characters behind the romantic poem.

 Roses are flowers that define and represent love universally.
 Red is also the color that is treated as the color of love.
 On the other side, violet is a commonly used color in bouquets specially used as gifts for Valentine's Day.
 Violet color is the color of faithfulness, simplicity, modesty, and, humanity.